About AP® Calculus AB Exam

 |Part B||15 MCQs||45 minutes||Graphing calculator required|

-A machine scans your MCQ answer sheet, and a raw score is provided based on the number of answers you got correct.
+A machine scans your MCQ answer sheet and provides a raw score based on the number of answers you got correct.
 Remember that you won’t be penalized for a wrong answer.
-The machine will only score you based on the number of correct answers.
+Your score is based on the number of correct answers.
 So, if you are not sure of a particular solution, feel free to take a guess!

 Section II: Free-Response Questions (FRQs)

 The second part of your AP test will assess you based on your analytical problem-solving skills.
-As the name suggests, the free-response section gives you the flexibility to answer a problem in your style.
+As the name suggests, the free-response section allows you to answer a problem in your style.
 There are two parts in this section:

 |Part A||2 FRQs||30 minutes||Graphing calculator required|